Why Should You Care About the Journal of Chemical Information and Modeling's Impact Factor?

 Editorial Standards

 The editors of J. Model.
-And inf.
-That's why they look for work that advances the field in a meaningful way.
-That said, don’t just accept papers that are technically correct.
-Plus, chem.
-That means rejecting incremental improvements that don’t offer real utility.
+Chem.
+Plus, that means rejecting incremental improvements that don’t offer real utility.
+They look for work that advances the field in a meaningful way. don’t just accept papers that are technically correct.
+Inf.
 It also means embracing interdisciplinary work that might not fit neatly into traditional categories.

 This high bar keeps the journal’s content valuable—and therefore citable.